 The Faculty of Liberal Arts is committed to producing graduates who excel in academic pursuits, uphold high moral standards, and are well-informed about social changes.
 It strives to create and integrate a body of knowledge about local languages, communities, cultures, and wisdom, which can be utilized for the development of Southern Isan, Thailand, and the Mekong Region.

 Faculty Flower and Color

-The faculty flower is “dokjan,” which belongs to the flowering plant family called Papilionoideae or Leguminosae.
+The faculty flower is Dokjan, which belongs to the flowering plant family called Papilionoideae or Leguminosae.
 Its scientific name is Butea monosperma.
-In Thai, it is commonly known as “thong kwao” or “kwao.”
-Native to Isan, dokjan is a symbol of the region.
+In Thai, it is commonly known as Thong Kwao.
+Native to Isan, Dokjan is a symbol of the region.
 It thrives in a hostile environment and blooms in the dry season.
-Just like dokjan, the Faculty of Liberal Art is an organic part of Isan.
-It strives to produce graduates who have excellent academic performances, high moral and ethical standards, leadership skills, and social consciousness.
-The faculty color is orange, which is the color of dokjan.
+Just like Dokjan, the Faculty of Liberal Art is an organic part of Isan.
+It strives to produce graduates who have excellent academic performances, high moral and ethical standards, leadership skills, and social awareness.
+The faculty color is orange, color of Dokjan.